mrGit-bit/paddle/README.md

 ### ✨ Key Features & Implementation

-- **🏅 Hall of Fame Rankings**:
+#### Hall of Fame Rankings

-  - *Feature*: Displays a ranked list of paddle tennis players based on the number of matches won.
+- Displays a ranked list of paddle tennis players based on the number of matches won.
+- Accessible to anyone (unauthenticated users).
+- **Implementation**:
-  - *Implementation*: The `PlayerViewSet` in `views.py` allows viewing players, and their `wins` field is serialized by `PlayerSerializer`.
-To rank players by the number of wins, the queryset includes ordering by `wins` field.
+  - The `PlayerViewSet` in `views.py` enables viewing players.
+Player ranking is achieved by ordering the queryset by the `wins` field.

-- **🎮 Match Results**:
-  - *Feature*: Registered users can add results for matches,each involving two teams of two players each.
-New players are created if they didn't exist before the match is created.
-  - *Implementation*:
-    - The `Match` model contains a `teams` field represented as a JSON dictionary, and the view allows for creation and updating of matches (`MatchViewSet`).
-Only registered users can create or update match records.
-    - The logic for creating new players (when they don't already exist) is into the `MatchSerializer` in the `create` and `update` methods of the serializer.
-There is also logic here to avoid player duplicates in the same match.
-    - A helper function called `extract_players` within the `MatchSerializer` is used for extracting player lists.
-This function is used in both the `validate`, `create`, and `update` methods.
-    - Match statistics are updated via the `perform_create()` and `perform_update()` methods in the `MatchViewSet`, ensuring that the stats for each player are kept current.

-- **📋 Player Details**:
+  - The `PlayerSerializer` uses `SerializerMethodField` to calculate dynamic fields like `matches_played`, `losses`, and `win_rate`.

+#### Match Results

-  - *Feature*: Registered users can view a detailed profile for each player, including all matches they have played.
+- Allows registered users to add results for matches (two teams, each with two players) and update results for matches they've played.
+- Automatically creates new players if they don't already exist.
+- **Implementation**:
+  - The `MatchSerializer` includes logic to accept player names, create new players if needed, and validate player duplicates.
+  - `perform_create()` in the `MatchViewSet` ensures match creation updates player stats dynamically.
+  - The `perform_update()` method resets old match stats before applying new results to ensure correctness.

+#### User Management

+- When a new user is created linking to an existing player shall be optional.
+If not linked, the user is added as a new player with stats set to zero, and the player's name is the username.
+If linked, the user assumes the stats of the player, and the player's name becomes the username.
-  - *Implementation*:
+- **Implementation**:
-    - The `PlayerViewSet` provides access to the detailed profiles of each player.
-Player information such as wins, losses, and matches played are serialized and made available.
-    - `PlayerSerializer` includes a `matches` field that provides a list of matches involving each player.
-This is implemented using a `SerializerMethodField` that retrieves related matches for the given player.
+  - The `UserSerializer` includes a `player_id` field for optional linking with existing non-registered players.
+  - The `UserViewSet` ensures users can only update or delete their own profiles (unless the user is an admin).

+#### Player Details

+- Provides detailed profiles for each player, including stats like wins, matches played, number of matches played, win rate, and losses.
+Only admin users can update or delete players.
-- **🔒 Authentication**:
+- **Implementation**:
+  - The `PlayerSerializer` includes dynamically calculated fields: `matches_played`, `losses`, and `win_rate`.
+  - The `PlayerViewSet` restricts modification of player profiles to admin users.

+#### Authentication & Permissions

-  - *Feature*: Only registered users can add or update match results and view player details.
+- Non-registered users can only view Hall of Fame rankings and register.
+Only registered users can add or update match results.
+A user can only update or delete their own profiles or match results.
+Admin users can do anything, including creating, updating, and deleting matches,  players and users.
-  - *Implementation*:
+- **Implementation**:
+  - DRF's built-in session authentication is used.
-    - The default permission is set to `IsAuthenticatedOrReadOnly`, which means non-registered users can view basic information such as the Hall of Fame rankings (so `PlayerViewSet` allows read access).
+  - The `IsAuthenticatedOrReadOnly` permission class allows non-registered users to view player rankings.
-    - The `permission_classes` in `MatchViewSet` is set to `[IsAuthenticated]`, which ensures that only authenticated users can create or update match results.
+  - The `IsAuthenticated` permission class ensures match-related actions are restricted to authenticated users.
+- Registered users can login and logout using the provided endpoints.
+- **Implementation**:
+  - Authenticate users using session-based authentication.
+  - The `LoginView` and `LogoutView` endpoints handle user authentication and logout.

 <div style="text-align: right"><a href="#index">Back to Index</a></div>